 Bariatric Support Group

-Chris shared information that she and Laura received at the annual meeting of the ASMBS and TOS (American Society of Metabolic and Bariatric Surgery, and The Obesity Society).
+Information was shared that was received at the annual meeting of the ASMBS and TOS (American Society of Metabolic and Bariatric Surgery, and The Obesity Society).
 There is an enormous amount of research going on around the world regarding the metabolic changes that occur with surgery, the microbiome (the bacteria in your gut), diabetes, heart disease and the consequences of excess weight that lead to those.
 One of the most exciting sessions was with Dr. Camillo Ricordi who heads the Diabetes Research Institute in Miami, Florida.
 His work is very close to curing Type I diabetes through a bio-medically engineered bio-hub that allows him to transplant islet cells into a patient with Type I diabetes and it begins to take over the function of regulating glucose in the patient eliminating the need for insulin and even checking blood sugar throughout the day.
 This is groundbreaking work!
-Laura listened to a physician who spoke about how you can prevent passing on Type 2 Diabetes to your children if you have bariatric surgery prior to getting pregnant.
-As we go through next year, we will be bringing more and more of what we learned to support groups.

 2 cups fresh raw spinach